t0bi-0ss/A-Maze-Ing/mazegen/README.md

 # Maze Generator Module (`mazegen.py`)

 ## Overview
 The `MazeGenerator` class generates and manages a maze instance with configurable generation rules.
-Mazes are built using the growing tree algorithm.
-This algorithm maintains a set of active visited cells, selects one based on a strategy, and carves a passage to an unvisited neighbor.
+It supports the growing tree (`gt`), recursive backtracking, and Prim's algorithms.
+These algorithms maintain active visited cells, select a cell according to their strategy, and carve passages to unvisited neighbors.
 A fixed 42 center pattern is applied to the maze when it is large enough.
 A collision checker ensures the entry and exit coordinates do not overlap these fixed pattern cells.

 By default, imperfect mazes are created by running `open_dead_end_passage()` after the initial generation.
 This function searches for dead ends (cells with 3 walls) and attempts to delete the middle wall; if impossible, it randomly deletes one of the remaining two side walls.
 Path solutions are computed using a Dijkstra implementation.